NREL/EnergyPlus/design/FY2017/MultipleAirloopsInOneZone.md

       - For each return node on the loop AdjustedReturnFlow = ReturnFlow*LoopReturn/LoopReturn0

 ### 5. Allocate return air heat gains to specific return air nodes
-This applies to return air heat gain from lights and refrigerated case under-case return.
+This applies to return air heat gain from lights, refrigerated case under-case return,and airflow windows.

 ### 6. Revise other places that assume a single airloop is associated with a zone
 Preliminary code review shows that there are several places that use `ZoneEquipConfig::AirLoopNum`.
 More details to follow in the design doc.